wp-plugins/wp-e-commerce-predictive-search/readme.txt

  - Posts,
  - Pages
  - or any combination of these.
 * Set the number of each search 'type' eg Product category results to show in the search box dropdown.
 * Use drag and drop to set the search 'type' order that the results show in the drop down.
 * All Search results page sorted is auto sorted into results types configured for the widget.

 = Shortcodes =
-* WooCommerce Predictive Search shortcodes - Insert and configure the Search box into any page or post via shortcode.
+* WP e-Commerce Predictive Search shortcodes - Insert and configure the Search box into any page or post via shortcode.
 * Customize shortcodes search box dimensions and alignment on page.
 * Full customization just like the Widget search